List of Halloween (franchise) characters: Marion Chambers

 Marion Chambers makes her first appearance in Halloween as she drives Dr. Samuel Loomis to Smith's Grove.
 As they approach the main gate at the sanitarium, Dr. Loomis steps out of the car in an attempt to see why the gate is left unmanned.
 It is during that time that Michael Myers attacks and tries to kill Marion, but is unsuccessful as she runs out into the rain.
 She also appears in Halloween II, where she escorts Dr. Loomis to a Marshal's car and tells him that Laurie Strode is the younger sister of Michael and Judith Myers.
 They turn around and head to the hospital.
 As Dr. Loomis finds Laurie and shoots Michael, he tells Marion to get the police while he and the Marshal try to help Laurie.
 After Michael kills the Marshal and there is an explosion, Marion escorts Laurie to an ambulance.
 Her final appearance in the series for two decades was in Halloween H20: 20 Years Later (an alternate sequel to first two films), where it is revealed she took care of Dr. Loomis until he died.
 She dies in the opening of the film after having her throat slit by Michael.

 Stephens returned to the role in 2021 within the second alternate timeline in the series, appearing in the sequel that ignores all films except the 1978 and 2018 versions of Halloween.
-She is depicted at being the 40th anniversary of Michael's arrest and imprisonment along other survivors such as Tommy Doyle and Lindsey Wallace.
-When alerted to the escape of Myers, Marion, Lindsey, and a bar patron are tasked to warn others in Haddonfield to stay inside, but they are soon ambushed by Myers, who kills all of them except Lindsey, who escapes with injury.
+She is depicted attending the 40th anniversary of Michael's arrest and imprisonment along other survivors such as Tommy Doyle and Lindsey Wallace.
+When alerted to the escape of Myers, Marion, Lindsey, and another bar patron are tasked to warn others in Haddonfield to stay inside, but they are soon ambushed by Myers, who kills all of them except Lindsey, who escapes with injury.